Model Quantization Guide: Foundations to Production Serving

 For calibration, use prompts that look like production:

-• Include RAG traces, SQL queries, agent histories, code tasks, tool-call payloads, and system prompts from the target workload; static PTQ depends on calibration data matching the production distribution.
+• Include RAG traces, SQL queries, agent histories, code tasks, tool-call payloads, and system prompts from the target workload.
+Static PTQ depends on calibration data matching the production distribution.

 • Match sequence lengths.
 Short single-turn prompts won’t expose long-context activation behavior.